 A company which has decided not to proceed with the risk management method can achieve a high level of security at any time if it adopts best practices relating to the various types of assets.
 This strategy, however, is not enough if the company has very specific needs in terms of security.

-It could also prove disadvantageous in terms of costs for companies with low security requirements, as it proposes the introduction of best practices without taking into account the true needs of the company.
+It could also prove disadvantageous in terms of costs for companies with low-security requirements, as it proposes the introduction of best practices without considering the true needs of the company.